m-ld/m-ld-security-spec/threats/e-invoicing.md

 - A _visible_ operation is one that enacts an atomic change which can be seen by another party.
 - An _actor_ can be a human being or a machine.
 - A machine actor may only enact attributed operations by executing processes for which the process definition and inputs are common knowledge (for example, application of packing rates to line items).
-If these conditions are not met, the operation must be attributed to a human actor.
+If these conditions are not met, the operation must be verified by, and attributed to, a human actor.
 Alternatively, the result of simple calculations need not be included in the shared draft order data at all, but calculated on display; e.g. totals.

 For the protection of personal information, an operation actor assignment is not necessarily visible to roles other than the auditor.
-However, the actor's organisation affiliation (employer, or owner) must be visible to all parties with read access to the affected information.
+However, the actor's party affiliation (their employer, or owner, acting as buyer or seller) must be visible to all parties with read access to the affected information.

 The ordering of visible operations can theoretically vary between parties, for example due to concurrent or offline operations.
 While this may be accounted for in the data structure, such that the draft order _converges_ to the same state for all parties, the auditable history must preserve _causation_.
 This requires that if an operation _B_ follows an operation _A_ in the history of the party that enacted _B_, it follows _A_ for all parties.